 2. Caring for twins gets easier with time

 With age comes the independence that will free you up bit by bit.
-Solid foods will replace nursing or preparing bottles, and toddlers will sit up unassisted in the bath.
+You won’t always nurse or prepare bottles, and toddlers will sit up unassisted in the bath.
 At some point, you can leave the two of them playing on their own while you cook in the kitchen nearby.

 Compared to the crazy first few months, taking care of twins gets much easier down the line.
 And while more challenges are bound to happen more with age (tantrums, anyone?), older kids are simply more independent and less reliant on you.

-And as a mom to six-year-old twins, I can say with certainty that those first few weeks and months will absolutely get better.
+And as a mom to seven-year-old twins, I can say with certainty that those first few weeks and months will absolutely get better.

 3. Accept the season you’re in